I’m Tony B, a design pro.

 This comes with that badge up there by my photo.
 4 of them, all together.

-There’s the colorful red badge that says I’m a certified Professional in Visual Design for Photoshop, Adobe Illustrator, and Adobe InDesign.
+There’s the colorful red badge that says I’m a certified Professional in Visual Design.
+It’s for Photoshop, Adobe Illustrator, and Adobe InDesign.

-And then separate badges for each of those industry-standard digital design tools.
+And then there are separate badges for each of those industry-standard digital design tools.
+Because they were tested and certified separately.

 Group of 5 certification badges for Adobe Creative Suite and Web Design